passive checker of Python programs

 Pyflakes analyzes programs and detects various errors.
 It works by parsing the source file, not importing it, so it is safe to use on modules with side effects.
 It’s also much faster.

-It is available on PyPI and it supports all active versions of Python from 2.5 to 3.6.
+It is available on PyPI and it supports all active versions of Python: 2.7 and 3.4 to 3.8.

 It can be installed with: